 Visit the National Eagle Center

-This is a first-class interpretive eagle’s center that was established back in 1989 as EagleWatch, Inc. Situated on the banks of the Mississippi River, the center is one of the most frequented places in Wabasha, Minnesota.
+This is a first-class interpretive eagle’s center established in 1989 as EagleWatch, Inc. Situated on the banks of the Mississippi River, the center is one of the most frequented places in Wabasha, Minnesota.

 The center’s main goals include: